 A Red Herring and a Fine Kettle of Fish: Idioms and History

-Idioms are interesting devices that add colour to language, although they can make English hard to learn.
-An idiom is a word or phrase which has a meaning different from its literal one.
+Idioms are intriguing devices that add colour to language but can sometimes make English hard to learn.
+An idiom is a word or phrase that has a meaning different from its literal one.
 For example, if I say that something is a red herring, I generally don't mean that it's a herring that is red in colour.
 If I say that something is a fine kettle of fish, I'm usually not admiring fish inside a tea kettle.
 Interestingly, though, when the origin of some idioms is explored, including the two fish idioms that I've just mentioned, a literal or logical explanation is discovered.

 A Smelly Fish

 A red herring doesn't exist in nature.
 A fresh herring has a silvery sheen on its outer surface and white flesh underneath.
 The fish turns red when soaked in brine and then smoked.
 Both its taste and its smell become much stronger during this process.